luizvbo/jMetalWeips/README.md

 ## Dependencies

-You need to add the jMetal 4.5 to the classpath in order to use the WeiPS methods.
+You need to add jMetal 4.5 (http://jmetal.sourceforge.net/) to the classpath in order to use the WeiPS methods.